igorw/slave/README.md

 ## Defaults

-By default Slave will use the "mysqli" driver.
+By default Slave will use the "mysqli" DBAL driver.
 The default phpBB username is "root" and the default password is "password".

 ## Set up